 Editors and contributors to Sky & Telescope have traced the traditional astronomical definition to the Maine Farmers’ Almanac in the late 1930s.
 The Almanac consistently used the term to refer to the third full Moon in a season containing four of them (rather than the usual three).
 But in 1946, amateur astronomer and frequent contributor to Sky & Telescope James Hugh Pruett (1886–1955) incorrectly interpreted the Almanac's description, and the second-full-Moon-in-one-month usage was born.

 Sky & Telescope admitted to its “Blue Moon blooper" in its May 1999 issue.
-Canadian folklorist Philip Hiscock and Texas astronomer Donald W. Olson worked with the magazine's editors at the time to figure out the origin of the mistake, and how the two-full-Moons-in-a-month meaning spread into the English language.
+Texas astronomer-historian Donald W. Olson, along with research librarian Margaret Vaverek at Texas State University, worked with the magazine’s editors at the time to figure out the origin of the mistake, and how the two-full-Moons-in-a-month meaning spread into the English language.